 Unlike many ironstone mines which were drift mines (worked horizontally in from a hillside), Esk Valley was a deep mine where a shaft was dug 60m straight down to the ironstone seam and the ore hauled up using a steam engine.
 The remains of the engine base and boiler supports can still be seen alongside the mine shaft.

-The project will make the site safe with a metal grill over the shaft and repairs to the stonework surround.
-A new path from the Rail Trail will be installed to enable public access to this site for the first time.
-Interpretation will tell the story of the mine, its workings, and the community that was built around it.
+The project has made the site safe with a metal grill placed over the shaft and repairs to the stonework surround.
+A new path from the Rail Trail will be installed to enable public access to this site for the first time in spring 2020.
+Interpretation is helping to tell the story of the mine, its workings, and the community that was built around it.

 Beck Hole Ironworks

 Further along the Rail Trail towards Goathland in fields alongside the track lies the site of Beck Hole Ironworks and mines, opened in 1859.
 In the peace and tranquillity of Beck Hole today it can be hard to imagine the fire, smoke and noise of the industry.
 Despite grand ambitions highlighted in the Whitby Gazette of 1860, the mining here was short-lived with the workings and associated cottages demolished within 30 years of being built.

 The Rail Trail is a 3½ mile walk from Goathland to Grosmont following the route of George Stephenson’s original railway line of 1836.
 It can be combined with a trip on the steam trains of the North Yorkshire Moors Railway between Grosmont and Goathland to complete the loop.